scientific-python/cookie/README.md

 `docs/`.

 There are a few example dependencies and a minimum Python version of 3.6, feel free to change it to whatever you actually need/want.
-Hopefully not Python 2.7.

 #### Contained components:

 * GitHub actions runs testing
-    - Uses nox so development can be checked locally
+    - Uses nox so cookie development can be checked locally
 * GitHub actions deploy
     - Be sure to add a token
     - C++ backend uses cibuildwheel for wheel builds